Peanuts: Among cartoonists

-Many cartoonists who came after Schulz have cited his work as an influence, including Lynn Johnston, Patrick McDonnell, and Cathy Guisewite, the latter of whom stated, "A comic strip like mine would never have existed if Charles Schulz hadn't paved the way".
+Many cartoonists who came after Schulz have cited his work as an influence, including Lynn Johnston, Patrick McDonnell, and Cathy Guisewite, the last of whom stated, "A comic strip like mine would never have existed if Charles Schulz hadn't paved the way".

 The December 1997 issue of The Comics Journal featured an extensive collection of testimonials to Peanuts.
 Over 40 cartoonists, from mainstream newspaper cartoonists to underground, independent comic artists, shared reflections on the power and influence of Schulz's art.
 Gilbert Hernandez wrote, "Peanuts was and still is for me a revelation.
 It's mostly from Peanuts where I was inspired to create the village of Palomar in Love and Rockets.
 Schulz's characters, the humor, the insight ... gush, gush, gush, bow, bow, bow, grovel, grovel, grovel ..."
 Tom Batiuk wrote: "The influence of Charles Schulz on the craft of cartooning is so pervasive it is almost taken for granted."
 Batiuk also described the depth of emotion in Peanuts: "Just beneath the cheerful surface were vulnerabilities and anxieties that we all experienced, but were reluctant to acknowledge.
 By sharing those feelings with us, Schulz showed us a vital aspect of our common humanity, which is, it seems to me, the ultimate goal of great art."

-Cartoon tributes have appeared in other comic strips since Schulz's death in 2000 and are often displayed at the Charles Schulz Museum.
+Cartoon tributes have appeared in other comic strips since Schulz died in 2000 and are often displayed at the Charles Schulz Museum in Santa Rosa, California.
 On May 27, 2000, many cartoonists collaborated to include references to Peanuts in their strips.
 Originally planned as a tribute to Schulz's retirement, after his death that February, it became a tribute to his life and career.
 Similarly, on October 30, 2005, several comic strips again included references to Peanuts and specifically the It's the Great Pumpkin, Charlie Brown television special.
 On November 26, 2022, over 100 cartoonists included references to Peanuts and Charles Schulz in their strips to celebrate his 100th birthday.